mienxiu/mienxiu.github.io/_posts/2022-02-05-processes.md

 It is a *CPU scheduler* that determines which process in the ready queue will be dispatched to the CPU, and how long it should run for.

 Here's how the OS manages the CPU:
-* preempt: The OS preempts to interrupt the the executing process and save its current context.
+* preempt: The OS preempts to interrupt the executing process and save its current context.
 * schedule: The OS runs the scheduling algorithm to choose which one of the processes in the ready queue should be run next.
 * dispatch: The OS dispatches that process on to the CPU and switches into its context.